jdcloudcom/en/documentation/Management/Monitoring/Getting-Started/set-alarm-rules.md

 ![image](https://raw.githubusercontent.com/jdcloudcom/en/Monitoring/image/Cloud-Monitor/getting-started/getting-practices-07.png)

 ### Add/Use Alarm Template
 1. Enter the JD Cloud Console - Monitoring menu, find the instance of the alarm rules that needs to be modified, click **Alarm Rules**.
 Click the newly added alarm rules on this page, modify the metric, statistical period, statistical method, calculation method, threshold, duration according to the needs.
-When finished, check the “Save as New Alarm Rules Template” to save the rule as a template.
+When finished, check the "Save as New Alarm Rules Template" to save the rule as a template.

 ![image](https://raw.githubusercontent.com/jdcloudcom/en/Monitoring/image/Cloud-Monitor/getting-started/getting-practices-05.png)